Local Event Organisation

 Having attended several of the excellent MDOC night races, I am recommending that we adopt their control locations and question and answer format this year.
 I’ve attached a copy of an example answer sheet, and crib sheet explaining the codes.
 Note this allows use of bespoke items, e.g. dates on benches, phone numbers on signs etc. The use of dashes and partial answers to indicate the number of digits to be filled in is useful as it gives some indication of if you are in the right place, e.g. if you arrive at a lamppost marked ‘2’ but the answer box indicates a two digit answer is required, then you aren’t in the right place.
 I would also hope this would make marking the answers easier – I know this hasn’t been done strictly in the past, but it adds to the event if proper answers and results are required.
 Clearly this requires accuracy in the marking of control locations, but using the different street furniture and giving partial answers on the answer sheet should remove ambiguity and mean if the answer given is wrong the person went to the wrong place!

-Map Files Should be available from Chris Burden (Ocad maps) and Tony Thornley (Illustrator maps) if not an open street map (see below) Open Street Map.
+Map Files Should be available from Chris Burden or Richard Foster (Ocad maps) and Tony Thornley (Illustrator maps) if not use an open street map (see below) Open Street Map.

 I would hope this is straightforward and almost self explanatory to use http://oomap.co.uk/ A4 at 1:15000 should usually give sufficient area to cope with a 1 hour event It is worth experimenting with where the map is centred as this can make a big difference.